 In parallel with her studies, Kajal undertook pro-bono work which included advising prison inmates at a high-security facility on various civil issues, through the “Streetlaw” project.
 More recently she spearheaded an initiative in West London to allow young professionals the opportunity to network with their peers.

-Kajal is a member of the Law Society of England and Wales, the Junior Lawyers’ Division, the International Association of Young Lawyers (AIJA), the Junior London Solicitors Litigation Association and the International Association of Young Lawyers.
+Kajal is a member of the Law Society of England and Wales, the Junior Lawyers’ Division, the International Association of Young Lawyers (AIJA), the Young Fraud Lawyers’ Association and the Junior London Solicitors Litigation Association.

 - Gujarati (to an intermediate level)